secludedfox/PyDEC-MAIN/README.md

 <br />

-The `logger_color` setting is the color used in the embed for the received alert embed
+The `logger_color` setting is the color used in the embed for the received alert embed.
+(This is set by using a HEX color code.
+Just remove the #)

 ![Alt text](img/image00.png)